 At the rear, the central wing wing probably contained the workhouse kitchens.

-A single-storey range to the east of the main workhouse building may have housed vagrants' wards.
+A single-storey buildings to the east of the main workhouse building may have housed the workhouse laundry and vagrants' wards.

 A single-storey infirmary and mortuary stood to the north of the workhouse.